Pig kidney works in human body for over a month, in latest step forward in animal-human transplants

 According to the Organ Procurement and Transplantation Network, there are more than 100,000 people in the U.S. currently waiting for an organ transplant across all categories.
 But the number of organ donations is relatively small in comparison.
 From January to July this year, there were a total of 27,169 transplants performed, according to the network.

-The possibility that pig kidneys might one day help ease a dire shortage of transplantable organs persuaded the family of the 57-year-old Maurice "Mo" Miller from upstate New York to donate his body for the experimental pig's kidney transplant.
+The possibility that pig kidneys might one day help ease a dire shortage of transplantable organs persuaded the family of the 57-year-old Maurice "Mo" Miller from upstate New York to donate his body for the experimental pig's kidney transplant by the NYU team.

 "I struggled with it," his sister, Mary Miller-Duffy, told The Associated Press.
 But she said he liked helping others and "I think this is what my brother would want.
 So I offered my brother to them."